PrinceV-hub/Speaker-Identification/README.md

-r# 🎙️ Speaker Identification using X-Vector in PyTorch
+# Speaker Identification using X-Vector in PyTorch

 This project performs **speaker classification** using an X-vector architecture built with **PyTorch** and **Torchaudio**.
 The model is trained on MFCC features extracted from `.wav` audio files.